Transposition Table

 A Transposition Table,

-first used in Greenblatt's program Mac Hack VI [1] [2] [3] , is a database that stores results of previously performed searches.
+first used in Greenblatt's program Mac Hack VI [1] [2] [3], is a database that stores results of previously performed searches.
 It is a way to greatly reduce the search space of a chess tree with little negative impact.
 Chess programs, during their brute-force search, encounter the same positions again and again, but from different sequences of moves, which is called a transposition.
-Transposition (and refutation) tables are techniques derived from dynamic programming [4] , a term coined by Richard E. Bellman in the 1950s, when programming meant planning, and dynamic programming was conceived to optimally plan multistage processes [5] .
+Transposition (and refutation) tables are techniques derived from dynamic programming [4], a term coined by Richard E. Bellman in the 1950s, when programming meant planning and dynamic programming was conceived to optimally plan multistage processes [5] .

 How it works

-When the search encounters a transposition, it is beneficial to 'remember' what was determined last time the position was examined, rather than redoing the entire search again.
+When the search encounters a transposition, it is beneficial to 'remember' what was determined the last time the position was examined, rather than redoing the entire search again.
 For this reason, chess programs have a transposition table, which is a large hash table storing information about positions previously searched, how deeply they were searched, and what we concluded about them.
 Even if the depth (draft) of the related transposition table entry is not big enough, or does not contain the right bound for a cutoff, a best (or good enough) move from a previous search can improve move ordering, and save search time.
 This is especially true inside an iterative deepening framework, where one gains valuable table hits from previous iterations.

 Hash functions

-Hash functions convert chess positions into an almost unique, scalar signature, allowing fast index calculation as well as space saving verification of stored positions.
+Hash functions convert chess positions into an almost unique, scalar signature, allowing fast index calculation as well as space-saving verification of stored positions.

 Both, the more common Zobrist hashing as well BCH hashing use fast hash functions, to provide hash keys or signatures as a kind of Gödel number of chess positions, today typically 64-bit wide.
 They are updated incrementally during make and unmake move by either own-inverse exclusive or or by addition versus subtraction.